 - Lightweight and waterproof

-The Aftershokz Trekz Air are by far the most popular set of bone conduction headphones currently available.
+The Aftershokz Air is one of the most popular bone conduction headphones currently available.

 With bone conduction headphones being a relatively new item on the market, sound quality from model to model can be an issue.
 Trekz ups the sound-quality game with Premium Pitch technology, which offers a good range of sound with the proper bass.